Are you ready to dive into your own brain chemistry? Read on to discover everything you need to know about gamma brain

 Gamma brain waves are the fastest brainwave frequency with the smallest amplitude.
 They are associated with the “feeling of blessings” reported by experienced meditators, such as monks and nuns.
 Gamma waves are associated with peak concentration and high levels of cognitive functioning.

 Neuroscientists believe that gamma waves are able to link information from all parts of the brain.

 The gamma wave originates in the thalamus and moves from the back of the brain to the front and back again 40 times per second.
 This rapid “full sweep” action makes the gamma state one of peak mental and physical performance.
 Gamma is the brainwave state of being “in the zone.”

-Everyone has gamma brainwave activity, but the amount of gamma waves produced varies.
-Low amounts of gamma brainwave activity have been linked to learning difficulties, poor memory and impaired mental processing.
+Everyone has gamma brainwave activity, but the number of gamma waves produced varies.
+Low amounts of gamma brainwave activity have been linked to learning difficulties, poor memory, and impaired mental processing.

 What do gamma binaural beats do?

 Gamma binaural beats are shown to positively affect our memory, and can even slow certain medical conditions, such as Alzheimer’s disease.